 #EUIA20 Best Paper Award

 Similar to the previous edition, the conference partners in cooperation with the Journal of European Integration, will organise the #EUIA20 Best Paper Award.
-A joint review panel composed of members of our steering committee and the editorial advisory board of the Journal of European Integration will select the three best papers of #EUIA20 conference.
-These papers will subsequently be published in a themed EUIA section in the Journal of European Integration.
+A joint review panel composed of members of our steering committee and the editorial advisory board of the Journal of European Integration will select up to three papers from the #EUIA20 conference to be subsequently published in a themed EUIA section in the Journal of European Integration.

 The following three papers have been selected for the EUIA2018 Best Paper Award:

 - Katja Biedenkopf: EU Delegations in European Union Climate Diplomacy

 - Alasdair Young: Supplying Compliance?
 Explaining the EU’s Response to Adverse WTO Rulings

 - Anna Herranz-Surrallés: Paradoxes of parliamentarization in European security and defence: When politicization and integration undercut parliamentary capital

 The above papers were published in a themed EUIA section in the first issue of 2019 of the Journal of European Integration (41/1).